 You can take the inspiration from Starbucks that offers discounts on the products by paying through its app.
 With this, the customers are more likely to use the Starbuck payment gateway to make the transaction.

-One of the most common reason for a user to leave an app after some time is getting bored of it.
-This makes the most of the apps victim of being the same and not improving its functionality.
+One of the most common reasons for a user to leave an app after some time is getting bored with it.
+This makes most of the apps victim of being the same and not improving its functionality.
 Regularly updating the app makes the user more excited about using the app and eventually helps in raising the user retention and engagement numbers.

-With regular updates and bug fixes you can show them shows the users that you are working hard for them.
+With regular updates and bug fixes, you can show them shows the users that you are working hard for them.
 Another thing you need to start doing is studying your competitors and spot what they are offering.
 Compare your current services with theirs so you can know what they are missing and start offering your users that feature.

 In most cases, today users forget about the app they have downloaded a week after installing it and never opens them.
 This could be avoided with the use of push notifications for the users.
 Moreover, the push notification not only reminds the user about your app but also increases the app engagement.

-The push notification is a very successful technique to get the more users’ attention.
+The push notification is a very successful technique to get more users’ attention.
 You need to make sure that the push notifications are more personalized for the users instead of using it as a broadcasting message.
 With the use of this feature, you can notify the user about the exciting content or product that will allure the user to open your app.

 The mobile industry is competitive than ever, and the users are getting more demanding with time, this makes the work of app owners more difficult.
 In order to make sure that your app has a higher user engagement rate and increasing user retention, you need to take the above steps.
-With the help of these 5 methods, you will be able to acquire user’ more time and will be able to earn their loyalty.
+With the help of these 5 methods, you will be able to acquire users’ more time and will be able to earn their loyalty.